KadirOrcunAltunel/PhishingDetection/Background.md

 In this project, a dataset which contains a comprehensive collection of features extracted from URLs was analysed.
 For this dataset, XGBoost, Random Forest, and Neural network was used to perform classification.
-Also, Multiple Imputation by Chain Equations (MICE) and IsolationForest was used which will be discussed in the Methods section of the paper.
-Finally, a discussion of the results from the methodology and conclusions will be added in the Results section of the paper.
+Also, Multiple Imputation by Chain Equations (MICE) and IsolationForest was used which will be discussed in the Methods section of the project.
+Finally, a discussion of the results from the methodology and conclusions will be added in the Results section of the project.